 An illustrious panel of 3 judges and a timekeeper will score each presentation on smooth delivery, number of slides used, and time used.
 The judges will determine the 1st, 2nd, and 3rd place among all contestants.
 The decisions of the judges will be final.

 Prizes will be awarded to first, second, and third place winners.

 By participating in this event, winners agree to allow their names and images to be used in TLA publications to acknowledge their victories and publicize future events.
 The TLA Battledecks programs are coordinated by the TALL Texans Round Table and the New Members Round Table.

 Have you identified a hot topic, innovative concept, or knowledgeable individual that will prompt great group discussions?
 Send us your proposal to host a 60 minute facilitated small group discussion about topics relevant to libraries or librarians.

 The deadline to submit your proposal is January 30, 2019.
 If your proposal is accepted, you will be notified by February 15, 2019.

 Contributed Paper sessions provide a forum for TLA members to present their current research.
 There will be eight presentation slots available at the 2019 TLA Annual Conference.

-Please submit a 200-word (maximum) abstract by January 20, 2019.
+Please submit a 200-word (maximum) abstract by February 1, 2019.
 Abstracts will be reviewed, and up to eight will be chosen for presentation at the TLA Annual Conference.
-If your proposal is accepted for presentation ,you must register for the conference where you will give a 20-minute presentation based on your abstract.
+If your proposal is accepted for presentation, you must register for the conference where you will give a 20-minute presentation based on your abstract.
 Final papers are due by March 15.